Sitecore-Community/docs/Sitecore MVC/Creating a Visual Studio Project for Sitecore MVC.md

----
-layout: default
-title: Creating a Visual Studio Project for Sitecore MVC
+# Creating a Visual Studio Project for Sitecore MVC
----

 In order to work with Sitecore, you must set up a Visual Studio project.
 The following article explains how to do so for a Sitecore MVC project.